-If you are aged 18-22 and either use e-cigarettes or smoke roll-your-own cigarettes, we are inviting you to be interviewed for our study.
+If you are aged 18-22 and use e-cigarettes OR smoke roll-your-own cigarettes, we are inviting you to be interviewed for our study.
 Please click here to register your interest.
+Compensation will be provided.

 - 5th International City Health Conference London, 19 September 2016